rhythnic/meteor-mdl-ux/README.md

 #mdl-ux
 Material Design Lite made reactive for Meteor.

-##About
+## About ##
+This repo is a [Meteor](https://www.meteor.com/) package that contains templates for using Material Design Lite reactively.

+## MDL ##
 [Material Design Lite](http://www.getmdl.io/index.html) (MDL) is a CSS/Javascript framework similar to Bootstrap, but for [Material Design](https://www.google.com/design/spec/material-design/introduction.html).

-This repo is a [Meteor](https://www.meteor.com/) package that contains templates for using MDL reactively.
 The issue with using MDL in Meteor is that the MDL components are configured on page load, but then they don't adapt to reactive changes in Blaze, Meteor's templating engine.

 These templates fix that by listening for changes and calling the appropriate methods inside of MDL to re-initialize the component.

-##Components
+## Components ##
 MDL consists of many css classes and about a dozen JavaScript components.
 * MaterialLayout
 * MaterialButton